Columbia, Mo., native signs with Tigers

-Mark Leroux enters his 10th season as the head coach of the Missouri Golf program and under his watch the Tigers have enjoyed unprecedented success, including a run of three postseason be0rths over the last four seasons and 15 tournament victories since 2009.
+The 2014-15 season was Mark Leroux's 11th as the head coach of the Missouri Golf program and under his watch the Tigers have enjoyed unprecedented success, including a run of three postseason berths over the last four seasons and 15 tournament victories since 2009.

 Overall Leroux has guided Missouri to 18 wins in nine seasons, an average of two wins per year, and has more than 40 career victories at the collegiate level after starting his tenure at Austin Peay.
 During his seven seasons in Clarksville, Tenn., Leroux led the Governors to three consecutive NCAA Regional berths and parlayed that success by building the Tigers into conference title contenders in both the Big 12 and Southeastern Conferences.

 Leroux and Mizzou came off a spectacular first season of play in the SEC in 2012-13.
 Nationally-ranked for the entire season, including a No. 11 ranking after four consecutive wins to open the year, Missouri won a single-season best six events and had individual wins from Jace Long (four) and Emilio Cuartero (one).
 Four of Missouri's five starters led the team at least once, including Long, who was named a First Team All-SEC player after pacing the club with s 71.8 scoring average.

 While Long, a native of Dixon, Mo., developed into one of college golf's top performers, Leroux steadily grew all aspects of the program, including recruiting the state's top talent, providing oversight on the construction of a new indoor clubhouse and practice facility and hiring his first full-time assistant coach, Judd Easterling.